Uttarakhand woman 'thrashed' by bouncers at Gurugram club | Law-Order

 The entire incident that happened Wednesday evening was captured on the CCTV cameras installed at the club.

-According to the complaint filed by Aditi, a native of Dehradun, the incident took place at a club located at the service lane of Delhi-Gurugram expressway near Signature Tower.
+According to the complaint filed by Aditi, a native of Dehradun, the incident took place at a club located in a service lane beside the Delhi-Gurugram Expressway near Signature Tower.
 She was at the club with her friends, the complainant said.

 The incident happened around midnight when three to four bouncers came -- two of them women, the woman said.